What’s the average class size at Pace?

 How many freshmen get financial aid?

 91% of first-year students (Fall 2015) received financial aid and the average award was $21,406.
-To get an estimate of your financial aid and your net price to attend Pace, we recommend that you use our Net Price Calculator available online at www.pace.edu/calculator.
+To get an estimate of your financial aid and your net price to attend Pace, we recommend that you use our Net Price Calculator available online.

 What degrees are offered at Pace?

 Pace offers over 100 majors, minors, and 5-year combined bachelor’s + graduate degree programs.
-You can get a full list of our programs at www.pace.edu – just click on the Academics at Pace link at the top.
+You can get a full list of our programs on our website.

 Is Pace University accredited?